NatashaBaudelaire/disneyplusui/README.md

 - **HTML5**
 - **CSS3**
 - **JavaScript (ES6+)**
 - **TMDB API (The Movie Database)**
-- **Firebase**
 - **Photoshop**

 ***

 ## Key Features

-- Dynamic creation of cards displaying title, description, cover images, background images, and movie ratings
+- Dynamic creation of cards displaying title, description, cover images, background images, and film ratings
 - Interactive, responsive, and easy-to-navigate menu
-- Visual highlight for the selected active movie
+- Visual highlight for the selected active film
-- Event handling for dynamic addition and manipulation of movies within the interface
+- Event handling for dynamic addition and manipulation of films within the interface
 - Image loading optimisation to ensure high performance
 - Custom favicon for brand recognition
 - Custom-designed scroll for improved user experience in the menu
 - Smooth fade-in and fade-out transitions on login, password, and password recovery screens for a fluid and professional navigation experience

 ***

 ## Improvements to Implement

-- Enable saving movies in localStorage to preserve application state across sessions
+- Enable saving films in localStorage to preserve application state across sessions
-- Configure the "Watch Now" button to dynamically open movie trailers
+- Configure the "Watch Now" button to dynamically open film trailers
-- Develop search functionality and dynamic movie addition within the interface
+- Develop search functionality and dynamic film addition within the interface
 - Ensure consistent and optimised use of 4K resolution images across all visual elements

 ***